Manuela Di Centa: Politics

 Manuela Di Centa, who has been vice-president of the National Council of the Italian National Olympic Committee (CONI) until 2006, is also involved in politics and was a member of the Chamber of Deputies for Forza Italia, between 2006 and 2013.
 She became a member of the International Olympic Committee in 1999 and remained there until 2010.
+She currently serves as the head of the Olympic organizing committee for the 2028 Winter Youth Olympics.

 Doping allegations

-The Swedish investigative television program Uppdrag granskning claimed that Di Centa had an exceptionally high hemoglobin level prior to a World Cup in Lahti in 1997.
-Di Centa's hemoglobin value was measured in an official pre-competition test as high as 17.3 g/dL.
-The allowed limit to start in official FIS competition is 16.5 g/dL.
+The Swedish investigative television programme Uppdrag granskning claimed that Di Centa had an exceptionally high haemoglobin level prior to a World Cup in Lahti in 1997.
+Di Centa's haemoglobin value was measured in an official pre-competition test as high as 17.3 g/dL.
+The allowed limit to start in an official FIS competition is 16.5 g/dL.